plone/training/react/callbacks.rst

         export default App;

-Delete The Faq Item From The List
+Delete The FAQ Item From The List
 =================================

 The last step is to remove the item from the list.
 Write the :file:`onDelete`